figure002/setlyze/source/developer_guide.rst

     #
     #  Copyright 2010, GiMaRIS <info@gimaris.com>
     #
-    #  This file is part of SETLyze - A tool for analyzing the settlement of
+    #  This file is part of SETLyze - A tool for analyzing the settlement
-    #  species.
+    #  of species on SETL plates.
     #
     #  SETLyze is free software: you can redistribute it and/or modify
     #  it under the terms of the GNU General Public License as published by